CrowdHailer/eyg-lang/eyg/src/eyg/runtime/README.md

 It should be possible to change a resumption into source code, a function to call the continuation with passed in value.
 This would remove the circular dependency but would require expensive translation for all resumptions, it would however allow capturing and serialising of resumptions, which currently panics

+Cons and all AST literals could be a builtin functions, but they are not because they introduce new value types.
+The whole interpreter could be parameterised over primitive type.

+A primitive could be a fn that represents calling the primitive, but I think we are deconstructing back to lambda calculus where everything represented by a function